ldoolitt/vhd2vl/README.md

 resulting Verilog will have compile-time warnings or errors.
 See the comments about vhd2vl-2.1 in the changes file.

+Doesn't handle functions, procedures, or packages.

-Doesn't necessarily get clock edge sensitivities right if there is more than one clock in the list
+Doesn't necessarily get clock edge sensitivities right if there is more than one clock in the list.

-Totally broken handling of text in generic mappings, as Xilinx is wont to use for their primitives and wrappers
+Totally broken handling of text in generic mappings, as Xilinx is wont to use for their primitives and wrappers.

+Broken (invalid Verilog syntax for) initialization of process variables.